To learn how to add, edit, clone, move, resize, offset, or delete a legal field, please click here.

 If enabled the label will be shown on your form.
 If you do not want the label to appear for a particular field, uncheck this box.

 If checked this field will be required when the website visitor completes your form.
-Failure to complete the field if this is checked will result in a validation message appearing under the field prompting the user to complete the field correctly.

 Select the source for your legal notice.
 The available options are:

 Termageddon generates required policies for websites and apps and updates them whenever the laws change.